blad/mockingjays/README.md

 Mockingjays
 ========================

-Mockingjays is a proxying library that mocks APIs requests only after observing a request and response a single time.
+*Mockingjays* is a proxying library that mocks APIs requests only after observing a request and response a single time.

-The idea behind Mockingjays is that when mocking you *should* not need to spend time copying and pasting requests and responses to test your app logic against a mock implementation of the API.
+The idea behind *Mockingjays* is that when mocking you *should* not need to spend time copying and pasting requests and responses to test your app logic against a mock implementation of the API.

-The caveat being that you need to train Mockingjays, but this can be done simply by having Mocking.js observe(proxy) the interactions with your API at least once.
+The caveat being that you need to train *Mockingjays*, but this can be done simply by having *Mockingjays* observe(proxy) the interactions with your API at least once.

 ## Command Line